Is Shopify Down? (Live Status & Fixes)

 Visit Shopify Shopify Status Page

-If you click on the ongoing issue, you get an explanation of the same status, the area getting affected, and the time that the error occurred.
+If you click on the ongoing issue, you get an explanation of the same status, the area getting affected, and the time at which the error occurred.

 Shopify down